cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 In case of Linux you will see a column device in the table output.
 When specifying the burn command you will be using the `--device` flag.
 Let us assume you get the device `/dev/sda`.
-Then the flag in the burn command is `--device/dev/sda`
+Then the flag in the burn command is `--device/dev/sda` Typical names are `/dev/sda`, /dev/sdb`, /dev/sdc`, /dev/sdd`, and so on.
+But be careful they may belong tp other hard drives.
+Therefore we use sdX in this documentation so you avoid accidental data loss.

 ```
 # ----------------------------------------------------------------------